 Approached thoughtfully, a family's philanthropy can also play a role in the wealth education and leadership development of older children and young adults.
-Having conversations about giving and family values, exploring community issues, over the years.
-Many have shared that their but it is an important consideration.
-For example, giving appreciated securities is one of the most tax effective ways to make a charitable donation, which allows donors to give more for greater results.
+Having conversations about giving and family values, exploring community issues, example, giving appreciated securities is one of the most tax effective ways to make a charitable donation, which allows donors to give more for greater results.